LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The characterisation of field sensors in consumer quality serves the practical application and validation of the developed solution.

+A practical application of the framework is shown, which demonstrates the characterization of two magnetic field sensors.
+For this use case, two sensors were selected to be included in the study.
-Two sensors have been meticulously chosen for inclusion in the study.
-The ultimate objective is to assess whether these selected sensors align with the stringent criteria of achieving an accuracy level of *1000 (+ppm)*.
-Furthermore, the study seeks to validate whether the measuring range of these sensors appropriately corresponds to the required field strength, ensuring their suitability for the intended application.
+The aim is to use the framework to verify whether the selected sensors meet the strict criteria for an accuracy of *1000 (+ppm)*.
+It is also to check whether the measuring range of these sensors corresponds to the required field strength and whether they are suitable for the intended application.

 ## Research Question and Approach